Income Taxes (Notes)

 At the end of each interim period, the Company makes its best estimate of the effective tax rate expected to be applicable for the full fiscal year and uses that rate to provide for income taxes on a current year-to-date basis before discrete items.
 If a reliable estimate cannot be made, the Company may make a reasonable estimate of the annual effective tax rate, including use of the actual effective rate for the year-to-date.
 The impact of discrete items is recorded in the quarter in which they occur.
 The Company utilizes the liability method of accounting for income taxes and deferred taxes, which are determined based on the differences between the financial statements and tax basis of assets and liabilities given the enacted tax laws.
 The Company evaluates the need for valuation allowances on the net deferred tax assets under the rules of ASC 740, Income Taxes.
 In assessing the realizability of the Company's deferred tax assets, the Company considers whether it is more likely than not that some or all of the deferred tax assets will be realized through the generation of future taxable income.
 In making this determination, the Company assessed all of the evidence available at the time, including recent earnings, forecasted income projections and historical performance.
 The Company determined that the negative evidence outweighed the objectively verifiable positive evidence and previously recorded a full valuation allowance against deferred tax assets.
 The Company will continue to reassess realizability going forward.

-The Company recorded $12,000 of income tax expense in the three months ended June 30, 2017, using an effective income tax rate of (1.32)% plus discrete items.
-The Company recorded $2,000 of income tax expense in the three months ended June 30, 2016, using an effective rate of (0.02)% plus discrete items.
-The effective rate is impacted by the intraperiod allocation as a result of loss from continuing operations and income from discontinued operations, loss in a foreign jurisdiction with no valuation allowance, and states that base tax on gross margin and not pretax income.
+The Company recorded $20,000 and $27,000 of income tax expense in the three and nine months ended December 31, 2019, using an effective income tax rate of (0.10)% plus discrete items.
+The Company recorded $1,000 and $11,000 of income tax expense in the three and nine months ended December 31, 2018, respectively, using an effective rate of (0.32)% plus discrete items.
+The effective income tax rate in both periods is impacted by the intraperiod allocation as a result of income or loss from continuing operations, and states which base tax on gross margin and not pretax income.

 The entire disclosure for income taxes.
 Disclosures may include net deferred tax liability or asset recognized in an enterprise's statement of financial position, net change during the year in the total valuation allowance, approximate tax effect of each type of temporary difference and carryforward that gives rise to a significant portion of deferred tax liabilities and deferred tax assets, utilization of a tax carryback, and tax uncertainties information.